-Through the production of our annual Pride in the Pines festival, we aspire to make a positive difference in the LGBTQ reality while creating a sense of Community.
+Through the production of our annual Pride in the Pines festival, we aspire to make a positive difference in the LGBTQ2S reality while creating a sense of Community.
 It is our Mission to embrace, promote, and support our cultural diversity, civil, and human rights by fighting discrimination of any kind.

 What Pride in the Pines brings to the City Flagstaff Community: